netscaler/netscaler-k8s-ingress-controller/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 1. Steps
-2. Version of the Citrix Ingress Controller
+2. Version of the Netscaler ingress controller
 3. Version of MPX/VPX/CPX
 4. Environment variables (minus secrets)